-When you start a job, your employment contracts usually show gross salary, which is total earnings before any deductions.
+When you start a job, your employment contract usually shows gross salary, which is total earnings before any deductions.
 But what really matters for day-to-day living is your net salary, also known as take-home pay, which is the actual amount deposited into your bank account after all deductions have been made from gross salary.

-Therefore, determining your net take home pay in Canada involves understanding many factors.
-With the right calculations, you can estimate and maximize your take-home pay in Alberta.
+Therefore, determining your net take-home pay in Canada involves understanding many factors.
+With the correct calculations, you can estimate and maximize your take-home pay in Alberta.

 How Can You Estimate Your Alberta Salary After Taxes?